 Employer payroll taxes are calculated by combining 50 percent of Social Security taxes (12.9 percent of employee wages), 50 percent of Medicare taxes (2.9 percent), and 100 percent of federal and state unemployment taxes.
 While you can make these calculations yourself, it’s much faster and easier to use a payroll software to complete these calculations for you.

 If you use a payroll software like Gusto, you can hire employees in any state and the software will calculate paychecks, handle payroll tax payments and complete the payroll tax forms in each state for you!
 This could save you thousands of dollars in interest and penalties that you could pay for a single miscalculation when you try and do it on your own.
-Get a free 30-day trial.
+Sign up for a free 30-day trial.

 How Employer Payroll Taxes Work

 An employer is responsible for collecting and remitting withholding taxes on behalf of its employees to the IRS.
 Employers are required to report income and taxes withheld from their employees on IRS Form 941 each quarter.
-They must also deposit the taxes by the respective due date to avoid interest and penalties.
+They must also deposit the taxes by the respective due date to avoid interest and penalties and maintain compliance with payroll laws.
 Employers are also required to file and pay FUTA taxes on IRS Form 940, which is filed annually.
 Some payroll software can collect and send these payments for you; it’s a good idea to consider if you have more than a handful of employees.

 If employers fail to remit payroll tax payments, it could have the following impact: